mattiaf/WFP/README.md

 # Additional data available for WFP hackaton

-I mark with a *!* data that I believe is most promising.
+I mark with a :+1: the data that I believe is most promising.

 ## World Bank
 http://datatopics.worldbank.org/consumption/home